milesj/boost/docs/args.md

 ### Rest

-Rest arguments are rather simple, as they are everything after a standalone `--` (also known as [end of options delimiter][dash-dash]).
-They are not parsed and are usually passed to subsequent scripts or commands.
-Take the following for example:
+Rest arguments are rather simple, as they're everything after a standalone `--` argument (also known as [end of options delimiter][dash-dash]).
+They are _not_ parsed and are usually passed to subsequent scripts or commands.

 ```ts
 const args = parse(['foo', 'bar', '--', 'baz']);